0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

    )
 ```

-on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c), the action take an account address and the transferred amount
 3. x ETH are added to the balance of ETH account A

 ## Resources to get you started